angelaight/motivatedreasoning/README.md

-# Motivated Reasoning: Causal Inference on Judges
+# Motivated Reasoning: Causal Inference on Court Cases

 This project aims to answer the question posed by the DE JURE: Motivated Reasoning project: how do district courtjudges appointed by Democrat presidents differ from judges appointed by Republican presidents?
 In particular, we look at how Democrat and Republican district court judges rule on cases and when they tend to favor the plaintiff.
 We are particularly interested in whether the “treatment” of a judge’s political party seems to have an effect on whether they tend to rule in favor of the plaintiff.
 We perform CATE estimation using a variety of learners to estimate the treatment effect of each case.
 Finally, we inspect feature importances and SHAP values of a model fit to classify cases in favor of the plaintiff vs the defendant and infer the types of cases where Republican judges tend to favor the plaintiff vs the defendant, and similarly for Democrat judges.